JoyeBright/JoyeBright.github.io/_pages/master_topics.md

 classes: wide
 permalink: /master_topics/
 author_profile: true
-excerpt: A selection of themes supervised for the Data Science & Society Master Thesis program at Tilburg University.
+excerpt: A selection of themes I have supervised for the Data Science & Society Master Thesis program at Tilburg University.
 ---

-Below is a subset of theses I have supervised:

 ## Supervised Thesis Topics